-If you have been found disabled by the Veterans Administration and are eligible for service-connected disability compensation, you may also be eligible for Social Security Disability benefits, in addition to your VA benefits.
-Basic service-connected benefit ranges from $133 to $3,068 per month, depending on your VA disability rating and in order to be eligible for both VA disability benefits and Social Security Disability benefits, you must have “service-connected” VA benefits.
-If you are receiving “non-service connected” VA disability benefits, any Social Security Disability benefits you may be entitled to will be offset from the VA benefits.
-In other words, you are not entitled to receive the two benefits without one being subtracted from the other, unless your VA benefits are “service-connected.”
+If the Veterans Administration finds you eligible for service-connected disability compensation, you may also be eligible for Social Security Disability benefits.
+You are eligible for both benefits if you have service-connected VA benefits.
+Service-connected benefits range from $133 to $3,068 per month, depending on your VA disability rating and in order to be eligible for both VA disability benefits and Social Security Disability benefits, you must have “service-connected” VA benefits.
+If you receive “non-service connected” VA disability benefits, Social Security Disability benefits will be offset from VA benefits.
+In other words, you cannot receive the two benefits.
+Instead, the lower benefits subtracts from the higher benefit.

-Many Veterans are disabled due mental impairments, such as Post-Traumatic Stress Disorder (PTSD), Depression, Anxiety, Anger Management Issues, Schizo-Affective Disorder, Traumatic Brain Injury, or Personality Disorder.
+Many Veterans have disability due mental impairments.
+For instance, some veterans have Post-Traumatic Stress Disorder (PTSD), Depression, Anxiety, and Anger Management Issues.
+Other mental impairments include Schizo-Affective Disorder, Traumatic Brain Injury, or Personality Disorder.
 The number of disability cases due to PTSD has nearly tripled in the last 10 years, from around 345,000 cases in fiscal 2008 to more than 940,000 cases in 2018.
 Service-connected PTSD benefits now make up 22 percent of all veterans receiving compensation benefits from the Veterans Administration.
-If you are one of the Veterans receiving service-connected disability payments, you may be entitled to Social Security disability benefits for your mental disability.
+If you are a Veteran receiving service-connected disability payments, Social Security may find you eligible for disability benefits.